gavingleinig/semantic-transformation-adv-attack/README.md

 ### Robustness on defensive approaches

-Apart from the adversarially trained models, we also evaluate our attack's power to deceive other defensive approaches as displayed in Section 4.2.2 in our paper, their implementations are as follows:
+Our project tests our attacks against adversarially trained models.
+Future work can evaluate our attack's power to deceive other defensive approaches.
+Other potential defeneses to try are as follows:
-- Adversarially trained models (Adv-Inc-v3, Inc-v3<sub>ens3</sub>, Inc-v3<sub>ens4</sub>, IncRes-v2<sub>ens</sub>): Run the code in [Robustness on other normally trained models](#robustness-on-other-normally-trained-models).
 - [HGD](https://github.com/lfz/Guided-Denoise): Change the input size to 224, and then directly run the original code.
 - [R&P](https://github.com/cihangxie/NIPS2017_adv_challenge_defense): Since our target size is 224, we reset the image scale augmentation proportionally (232~248).
 Then run the original code.
 - [NIPS-r3](https://github.com/anlthms/nips-2017/tree/master/mmd): Since its ensembled models failed to process inputs with 224 size, we run its original code that resized the inputs to 299 size.